golangci/golangci-lint/README.md

     # Default is to use a neutral variety of English.
     # Setting locale to US will correct the British spelling of 'colour' to 'color'.
     locale: US
+  lll:
+    # max line length, lines longer will be reported.
+Default is 120. '\t' is counted as 1 character.
+    line-length: 120

 linters:
   enable: